CCI-MOC/hil/docs/network-drivers.md

     http://schema.massopencloud.org/haas/v0/switches/delln3000

-It requires the same additional fields as the powerconnect driver, plus an additional field "dummy_vlan" like the nexus driver, which should be a JSON number corresponding to an unused VLAN id on the switch.
+It requires the same fields as the powerconnect driver, plus an additional field "dummy_vlan" like the nexus driver, which should be a JSON number corresponding to an unused VLAN id on the switch.
 Unlike the nexus switch, this dummy vlan must exist otherwise you cannot set it as the native